MA in Creative Writing

 The Art School Experience

-As part of Kingston School of Art, students on this course benefit from joining a creative community where collaborative working and critical practice are encouraged.
+As part of Kingston School of Art, students on this course benefit from joining a creative community where we encourage collaborative working and critical practice.

 Our workshops and studios are open to all disciplines, enabling students and staff to work together, share ideas and explore multi-disciplinary making.

 You will have the opportunity to develop your creative writing skills in general or specialise in a chosen genre.
-As well as studying literary criticism and theory, you will also and will look at the professional elements of writing, such as copy-editing and how to get your work published.
+As well as studying literary criticism and theory, you will also look at the professional elements of writing, such as copy-editing and how to get your work published.

 Core modules